dartmouth-cs98/PocketCrypt/README.md

 With all the relevent files added to our File System, we can encrypt it for the first time.

 ```
-> Awaiting command...
-encrypt myfs
+$ python fileManagerCMD.py encrypt
-> File 'myFile.txt' encrypted as '859fbe69f3dbd2cf35be8ba9aa047d05' using key 'GEhRTS1WLlPnlw0FgAGRWuHEY7ZWIwTqCzvu6joK7Ec='.
+> File 'myFile.txt' encrypted as '9908193f63bad15e30df4f32988f0211' using key 'qjpwf4AofCjJBa4exHJTm1V-WBs36F-DUWfhrpqXuwg='.
-> File 'anotherFile.txt' encrypted as 'acdfa5354379904cfd65b29915fc0c60' using key 'GEhRTS1WLlPnlw0FgAGRWuHEY7ZWIwTqCzvu6joK7Ec='.
+> File 'anotherFile.txt' encrypted as 'fe5c3abd0924a20fab46b3ccf3ff004e' using key 'qjpwf4AofCjJBa4exHJTm1V-WBs36F-DUWfhrpqXuwg='.
 ```
 You'll notice that a folder `crypt` has been created.
-This is where all the encrypted files live.
+This is where all the encrypted files live (locally).
 Open it up!
 Notice how all the file names are unrecognizable?
 That's because each file that's encrypted is given a random hash.
 Don't worry, though, PocketCrypt knows which is which.

 ### Update a File System
 Let's make a change to `myFile.txt`.
 Now the new version is out of date with the encrypted version!
-We have to update the encrypted version too.
+We have to update the locally encrypted version too.
 ```
 $ echo "Added this part." >> myFile.txt
-$ python fileManagerCMD.py
+$ python fileManagerCMD.py update
-> Awaiting command...
-update myfs
 > Change detected in 'myFile.txt', re-encrypting file.
-> File 'myFile.txt' encrypted as '859fbe69f3dbd2cf35be8ba9aa047d05' using key 'GEhRTS1WLlPnlw0FgAGRWuHEY7ZWIwTqCzvu6joK7Ec='.
+> File 'myFile.txt' encrypted as '9908193f63bad15e30df4f32988f0211' using key 'qjpwf4AofCjJBa4exHJTm1V-WBs36F-DUWfhrpqXuwg='.
 ```

 Notice how it uses the same key to encrypt and it re-encrypts under the same file name as previously.
 No wasted space!